miloszmisiek/ci-pp4-one_team/README.md

 ---
 ## Technologies Used
 - ### Languages
-    + [Python 3.8.5](https://www.python.org/downloads/release/python-385/): the primary language used to develop the server-side of the website.
+    + [Python 3.9.12](https://www.python.org/downloads/release/python-3912/): the primary language used to develop the server-side of the website.
     + [JS](https://www.javascript.com/): the primary language used to develop interactive components of the website.
     + [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
     + [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.
 - ### Frameworks and libraries:
     + [Django](https://www.djangoproject.com/): python framework used to create all the logic.
     + [jQuery](https://jquery.com/): was used to control click events and sending AJAX requests.
+    + [Bootstrap](https://getbootstrap.com/): was used as a supprotive toolkit for front-end styling.
 - ### Databases:
     + [SQLite](https://www.sqlite.org/): was used as a development database.
     + [PostgreSQL](https://www.postgresql.org/): the database used to store all the data.